Safe Routes to School E-News

 - In communities, researchers found there was suggestive evidence for making the built environment conducive to more active transportation – including mixed land use, population density, traffic calming and walking/bicycling infrastructure.

 In addition, on page 40 the report calls out the “triple benefits” possible from active transportation to school (increasing the cardiometabolic health of children, improving air quality and environmental sustainability).
 The public can comment on the mid-course report until December 10, 2012.
 The federal government will review comments, consider changes and publish a final version in 2013.
-The National Partnership provided comments that you can view here.
+The Safe Routes Partnership provided comments that you can view here.

 5. Register for Two Free Webinars: Building Safe Routes to School at the Regional Level